solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 intact.

 To that end, it introduces a exponentially-scaled dynamic base fees to individual local fee markets.
-It also attains very short feedback loop of intra block frequency to maintain full efficacy of Solana's peculiar execution model compared to other blockchains: multi-threaded and low latency.
+It also attains very short feedback loop of per-tx frequency to maintain full efficacy of Solana's peculiar execution model compared to other blockchains: multi-threaded and low latency.

-This is realized by means of some incentive tweaks to combat against the obvious base fee manipulation with such short intervals
+This is realized by means of some incentive tweaks to combat against the obvious base fee manipulation with such short intervals.

 ## Motivation